-He snorted and shied away, even after 4 years, he still didn't seem to like getting pat on the head when I greeted him, even though he usually accepted it when I was putting him back.
-Weirdly though, he always pushed his nose towards me when I saw him, so I'll just continue doing my best to say hi and show him I care.
+Even now, he didn't like getting pat much on the snout, but since he always pushed his nose towards me when I saw him, I'll just continue doing my best to say hi and show him I care.

 "Thanks Rinse," I told the stablehand who passed me the reigns, dyed red to match cinder's mane.

-He was already saddled up, so I put my foot in the stirrup and kicked him with my heels, following Saul outside.
+He was already saddled up right now, so I put my foot in the stirrup and kicked him with my heels, following Saul outside.

 I saw Brendal as we passed by the training yard swinging his sword.
 We didn't stop there to run around in the yard though.
 Saul led us around the path through the trees to the side of the mansion and down the road to the gate.